Iman1997/socialdatawebsite/index.md

 </iframe>
 </p>

-Following table compares the performance metrixs of the decision tree and that of the baseline.
+The following table compares the performance metrics of the decision tree and that of the baseline.
 The decision tree presents a significant performance boost in accuracy, precision and recall.

 |             | Baseline    | Decision Tree |
 | ----------- | ----------- | ------------- |